 It’s the ruling that made a typically domestic operation take on tones of a back-ally smuggler’s ring.

-Since the ban on selling high-phosphate dishwater detergent in Spokane County went into effect last July, unknown numbers of otherwise-honest Washingtonians became state-hopping smugglers in pursuit of spot-free dishes.
+Since the ban on high-phosphate dishwater detergent in Spokane County went into effect last July, unknown numbers of otherwise-honest Washingtonians became state-hopping smugglers in pursuit of spot-free dishes.
 But at least it’s made a difference in one important place – the area water supply.

 In the 11 months since the ban went into effect, the water flowing into Spokane’s wastewater treatment plant has seen an estimated 10 percent drop in phosphate levels.
 While that’s a noteworthy indicator that the law, which will become statewide in 2010, is having some success in its goal of reducing the amount of pollutants entering local bodies of water, there is still a lot of work to be done, said Tim Pelton, administrative superintendent at Spokane’s Riverside Park Water Reclamation Facility.

 And the ban’s early success is only a small step in the right direction, he added.